© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn Circle 585m NE of Meini Gwyr is a scheduled monument protected by Cadw under reference CM050.
 View the official record →

-Cairn Circle 585m NE of Meini Gwyr is a round barrow situated in Carmarthenshire, Wales, and dates to the Bronze Age period.
+Cairn Circle 585m NE of Meini Gwyr is a round barrow of Neolithic or Bronze Age date located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM050.

 Cairn Circle 585m NE of Meini Gwyr dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn Circle 585m NE of Meini Gwyr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM050.